Tutorial: Azure Active Directory single sign-on (SSO) integration with Zscaler

-In this tutorial, you learn how to integrate Zscaler with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Zscaler with Azure Active Directory (Azure AD).
 When you integrate Zscaler with Azure AD, you can:

-- Control in Azure AD who has access to Zscaler
+- Control in Azure AD who has access to Zscaler.

-- You can enable your users to automatically get signed-on to Zscaler (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to Zscaler with their Azure AD accounts.

 Adding Zscaler from the gallery